Updated: Jun 14

 It's not necessary to stay consistent.
 Most babies do very well alternating between the breast and bottle.
 Keep your baby on a slow-flow nipple for as long as you are breastfeeding.
 Continue to offer bottles at least a few times per week.
 If your baby starts to prefer a bottle, spend your non-work days relaxing and doing extra breastfeeding sessions.

 If I’m planning to wean my baby off the breast when I return to work, what is the best strategy for transitioning to formula?

 Start by picking one feed per day and give your baby a bottle of formula instead of nursing.
 Express just a little milk (1-2 ounces per side) and use ice or cabbage on your breasts if they feel uncomfortable.
 Every few days, add in another formula bottle feeding.
-If you need more personalized help with the process of weaning, I’d recommend scheduling an appointment with one of EmmaWell’s lactation consultants.
+If you need more personalized help with the process of weaning, I’d recommend scheduling an appointment with an IBCLC credentialed lactation consultant.

 With Warmth and Wellness,

 Your EmmaWell Team